djviodes/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.

+      A token is used for authentication.
+It is created when logging in and it gets sent to the server.
+If there is a match, then the server sends the token back granting authorization.

 2. What steps can you take in your web apps to keep your data secure?

+      You can use authentication.

 3. Describe how web servers work.

+      It stores data and sends it back to the screen when it is requested.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+      CREATE = Post, READ = Get, UPDATE = Put, DELETE = Delete.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.